oluwapoloreoyeniji/CodeCheckID-DocGenerator/README.md

 # CodeCheckID-DocGenerator

-This tool streamlines the management and storage of CodeCheck details efficiently.
+This tool streamlines the management and storage of Kibo's PROG-2 CodeCheck details efficiently.
 It provides various options for handling files, including creating new files, overwriting existing ones, or appending to an existing file.

 ## Usage